glutanimate/image-occlusion-enhanced/README.md

 ## Installation

 It will probably be a while before I publish this add-on to AnkiWeb.
-There's still a lot of testing to be done; but if you want to help out or feel particularly adventurous you can install *Image Occlusion 2 Enhanced* by following these steps:
+There's still a lot of testing to be done; but if you want to help out or feel particularly adventurous you can install *Image Occlusion 2.0 Enhanced* by following these steps:

 - Grab the latest release of the add-on from the [releases page](https://github.com/Glutanimate/image-occlusion-2-enhanced/releases)
 - Extract the zip file
 - Launch Anki and open the add-on directory by going to *Tools* → *Add-ons* → *Open add-on directory*
-- If Image Occlusion 2 is installed you will have to remove it first by finding and deleting the `image_occlusion_2` folder and `Image Occlusion 2.py` file
+- If Image Occlusion 2.0 is installed you will have to remove it first by finding and deleting the `image_occlusion_2` folder and `Image Occlusion 2.py` file
 - Having done that, proceed to copy `image_occlusion_2` and `Image Occlusion 2.py` from the extracted zip file into your add-on directory
 - Restart Anki
-- Image Occlusion 2.0 Enhanced should now be installed
+- *Image Occlusion 2.0 Enhanced* should now be installed

 ## Customization

-Image Occlusion 2.0 Enhanced can be customized, but only to a certain degree
+*Image Occlusion 2.0 Enhanced* can be customized, but only to a certain degree

 ### DOs and DO NOTs